KYC Requirements in Canada: A Guide to Stay Compliant in 2024

 By automating the cross-checking of ID information with existing information on file, KYC Hub enables companies to ensure their customers are legitimate.
 Our solutions help standardize processes, save time, and reduce the frequency of identification requests from users.

 As the regulatory environment in Canada continues to evolve, entities working in this jurisdiction need to keep up.
 Infractions of Canadian regulations are punishable by fines.
-In recent times, Wealth One Bank of Canada has incurred a C$650,000 ($480,000) fine in relation to compliance.
+Recently, Wealth One Bank of Canada has incurred a C$650,000 ($480,000) fine in relation to compliance.

 People are also reading: